 ENGLISH LITERATURE

 The study of Literature is a window into the past and a mirror to the present.
 The ways of looking at texts are limitless, and studying Literature develops the skills of analysis alongside the ability to justify perspectives and opinions, whilst understanding the views of others like no other subject can.
 Whether a student is a budding philosopher, psychologist, anthropologist or Politician, Literature will enthuse them as they reflect upon the world of the writer and that which we inhabit as readers.
 Students will develop an understanding of how important the choices we make are when writing and enhance their ability to understand others; to listen and to communicate with empathy and passion.

 The world of work is crying out for the soft skills of communication and there is no better evidence of a student's ability than with a literary qualification.
 Whether planning a career in business, publicity, journalism or the law, Literature is directly relevant, but it is equally important in any field where communication and understanding are desirable qualities.

-EXAM BOARD

-Edexcel

-DESIRABLE REQUIREMENTS FOR STUDY

-Grade 6 in GCSE English Language and Literature.
+Literature has taught me more about myself than it has about the great works of literature.
+To read with insight is a revelation and to know that a text is mine when I read it is a very powerful idea.